 In Celtic Mythology laid down the Book of Taliesen originating in the 10th century AD there is a song Kanu y Med or

 Song of Mead

 The Kalevala epic poem is the national epic of Finland.
 It originates in early times of the beginning of Finnish history and was transmitted orally for many generations before it was written down in its present form in 1835.
 In this epic bees and honey play an major role and the healing virtues of honey are worshiped

 1037-1101, a famous Chinese Song-dynasty poet and painter, often known as Su Dongpo, wrote

 Song of the honey-eating old man

-1207-1273, the founder of Sufism is an exquisit Persian poet, in several of his poems and sayings he links
+1207-1273, the most famous Persian poet, a Sufi spiritual mystic.
+In several of his poems and sayings he connects

 Bees, Honey and Love

 lived in Persia between 1200 and 1340.
-Here are some examples of their poems, where honey was mentioned
+Here are some examples of his poems, where honey was mentioned

 Honey and Love